4 practical principles of high-quality database integration tests in Go

 }

-It is also a good example that some use cases are easier to test in the integration test, not in acceptance or E2E level.
-Tests like that as E2E will be really heavy, and you will need to have more workers to be sure that they execute transactions simultaneously.
+This is also a good example of use cases that are easier to test at the integration test level, not at acceptance or E2E level.
+Tests like this as E2E would be really heavy, and you would need more workers to ensure they execute transactions simultaneously.

 Making tests fast